Professor-G/MicroLIA/docs/source/Gravitational Microlensing.rst

     :align: center
     :width: 1200px

     Figure 3: Geometry of distances during a microlensing event.
-Observer is noted as O. Image from book by Hartle.
+Observer is noted as O. Image from book by `Hartle <https://citations.springernature.com/item?doi=10.1007/978-3-540-74008-7_3>`_..